 Principal – Marbury Group

 Douglas Shriber is a Pittsburgh resident and principal owner of Marbury Group.
 Shriber formed the Marbury Group in November 2011 and is already ranked within the top 30 Pittsburgh Advertising agencies.
-He is involved with American Century Investments Advisory Board, American Kidney Foundation Planning Committee, Pittsburgh Association Board of Directors, Animal Friends and Strazl Transplant Institute.
+He is involved with American Century Investments Advisory Board, American Kidney Foundation Planning Committee, Pittsburgh Association Board of Directors, Animal Friends and Starzl Transplant Institute.
 Doug is a proud living kidney donor and happily married to his wife, Sarah Shriber.

 President and Owner, Ford Business Machines, Inc.